 Analysis of free asters in explants – dynamics

-To analyze the lipid droplets, we performed a similar analysis using FIJI TrackMateJ (Schindelin et al., 2012; Tinevez et al., 2017).
-Seven extracts were analyzed with an aster present, with over 100 individual tracks of lipid droplets.
+To analyze the movement of yolk granules, we performed a similar analysis using FIJI TrackMateJ (Schindelin et al., 2012; Tinevez et al., 2017).
+Seven extracts were analyzed with an aster present, with over 100 individual tracks of granules.
 Mean-squared-displacement (MSD) was then extracted across the entire time course of imaging.
 Similar analysis was performed in extracts without an aster.
 Curves (Fig. 2D) were fitted using the ‘fit’ function in MATLAB®.
-Fitting the general function a ⋅ tc gives a best fit for c = 1.3±0.1 and 1.5±0.1 for the one aster and no aster data respectively.
+Fitting the general function a · tc gives a best fit for c = 1.3±0.1 and 1.5±0.1 for the one aster and no aster data respectively.

 Microtubule profile quantification